2023 Best Geological & Earth Sciences Bachelor's Degree Schools in the Southwest Region

 After completing their Bachelor's Degree, geology graduates from UH carry an average student debtload of $22,204.

-Texas Tech University did quite well in this year’s ranking of the best places for geological and earth sciences students to get a bachelor’s degree.
-It came in at #7 on the list.
+Texas Tech University came in at #7 in this year’s edition of the Best Geological & Earth Sciences Bachelor’s Degree Schools in the Southwest Region ranking.
 Located in the city of Lubbock, Texas Tech is a public college with a very large student population.

 The average amount in student loans that geology majors at Texas Tech take out while working on their Bachelor's Degree is $26,505.